siriusctrl/UniPublic/CS/week2.md

      2. When a file transformation command has been received by the server, it will initiates a <u>TCP data connection</u> to the client side at port **20**
         - After exactly on file has been sent, the connection will be closed for saving resources purpose, so it is a **Non-Persistent** connection.

-   - The command are transfer over control connection in <u>7-bit ASCII format</u>, each command consists of 4 uppercase ASCII characters.
-The replies are <u>three-digit number</u>s
 2. Email

-   - SMTP (simple mail transfer Protocols)
+   - SMTP (simple mail transfer Protocols) use persistent TCP connection by defualt

      - response for transferring messages from the senders’ mail servers to the recipients’ mail servers
      - format